tensorforce/tensorforce/README.md

 TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, DeepMind lab, ALE and Maze explorer.
-The following algorithms are available (all policy methods both continuous/discrete).
-We also offer a Beta distribution for bounding continuous actions.
+The following algorithms are available (all policy methods both continuous/discrete and using a Beta distribution for bounded actions).

--  A3C using distributed TensorFlow or multithreaded - now as part of our generic Model usable with different agents.
+-  A3C using distributed TensorFlow or a multithreaded runner - now as part of our generic Model usable with different agents.
 -  Trust Region Policy Optimization (TRPO) with generalised advantage estimation (GAE)
 -  Normalised Advantage functions (NAFs)
--  DQN/Double-DQN
+-  DQN/Double-DQN, N-step DQN
 -  Vanilla Policy Gradients (VPG)
 -  Deep Q-learning from Demonstration (DQFD) - [paper](https://arxiv.org/abs/1704.03732)